ayman-albaz/Scikit-Learn-Tensorflow-example-for-beginners/README.md

 This tutorial assumes you have Tensorflow-GPU, Python (v3.6), and iPython (Anaconda) installed on your machine.

+If at anytime in this tutorial your files stop working or you are stuck, feel free to download the python files (.py) from above.
+These are completed python files for the entire tutorial that will contain all the code that is used.
+Please do not just download and run the files from the start, try to actually follow the tutorial.

 # Downloading the files
 Go to http://lesun.weebly.com/hyperspectral-data-set.html, scroll to Indian Pines, and download the following files: "corrected Indian Pines (5.7 MB)" and "Indian Pines groundtruth (1.1 KB)".
 Make a folder in your desktop called TF_Tutorial,and put the 2 files in there.